The M.S. IRP program requirements include 135 units, divided as follows:

 A maximum of 36 units of graduate courses out of the 135 units required to complete the accelerated master’s degree will be permitted to count toward an undergraduate degree at Carnegie Mellon.
 (This allowance may be restricted further by the double-counting policies of one’s undergraduate major and department.)
 In no case can a student satisfy the M.S.
 IRP requirements with fewer than 99 units that apply only to the master’s degree.

-Exceptions are made only with prior approval of the faculty director and the associate director of academic affairs.
+Exceptions are made only with prior approval of the faculty director and deputy director.